ruyisdk/support-matrix/Mars/Guix/README.md

 ### Flashing the Image

-Use `dd` command or `balenaEtcher` softwave to flash the image to the microSD card.
+Use `dd` command or `balenaEtcher` software to flash the image to the microSD card.

 Here, `/dev/sdc` corresponds to the storage device.